-As a general rule, replace your running shoes after 300 to 500 miles (three to six months, depending on how much you run).
-But what if you’ve lost track — or you want to be extra cautious about overuse?
+As a general rule, replace your running shoes after 500 to 800 kilometres (three to six months, depending on how much you run).
+But what if you’ve lost track, or you want to be extra cautious about overuse?

 There are some external signs to look for: the bottom or sides are visibly beaten up, the treads are worn out, or the midsole is wrinkling.
 These are indications it’s time to give your shoes the boot, but don’t rely solely on what you can see.